 - You reasonably believe that such force is necessary to prevent imminent death or great bodily harm to himself or herself or another; or

-- You are in your home, vehicle or workplace and that the person against whom the defensive force was used was an unlawful intruder or was attempting to forcibly and unlawfully enter one of the above.
+- You are in your home, vehicle, or workplace, and the person against whom the defensive force was used was an unlawful intruder or was attempting to forcibly and unlawfully enter one of the above.

-The second scenario is sometimes referred as the Castle Doctrine, recognizing that one’s home is one’s Castle and that you should be able to legally defend yourself and your family when an intruder or trespasser poses a threat.
+The second scenario is sometimes referred to as the Castle Doctrine, recognizing that one’s home is one’s Castle and that one should be able to legally defend yourself and your family when an intruder or trespasser poses a threat.

-Some may ask, “What is the difference between ‘Stand Your Ground’ law and general ‘Self-Defense’ law?”
+Some may ask, “What is the difference between ‘Stand Your Ground’ law and general ‘Self-Defense’ laws?”

 Before the enactment of “Stand Your Ground” statutes, and in states that don’t currently have these laws, a person generally has a duty to retreat before being justified in using deadly force against an attacker.
-Without such statute, if you can avoid confrontation or get away, you must or you will risk criminal prosecution for assault, or depending on the outcome, manslaughter or murder.
+Without such a statute, if you can avoid confrontation or getaway, you must or you will risk criminal prosecution for assault, or depending on the outcome, manslaughter or murder.